slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ## Deduction

-Let's define deduction succinctly and in such a way that's consistent with historical use.
+This defines deduction succinctly and consistently with historical use.

 ### Proofs